telerik/blazor-docs/knowledge-base/pager-dropdown-width.md

 ## Solution

+Use [custom CSS to override the default width]({%slug themes-override%}) in the Telerik Blazor theme.

-1. Set a custom `Class` to the component.
+1. Set a custom `Class` to the component (Pager, Grid or ListView).
-1. Target the `.k-pager-sizes .k-dropdownlist` elements inside the components that have the custom `Class`.
-See [How to override the Telerik Blazor theme]({%slug themes-override%}).
+1. Target the `.k-pager-sizes .k-dropdownlist` elements inside the component(s) with this custom `Class`.

 >caption Change the Pager dropdown width